-- a) The Corporate Officers of the banks and of the supervised intermediaries. - b) The participants of the banks and of the supervised intermediaries (that is, the parties who have to obtain Bank of Italy authorisation to hold the capital of banks, pursuant to section 19 and following of D.Lgs.
-385/1993). - c) Parties other than participants who are able to appoint by themselves, one or more members of the management or strategic supervision bodies of the banks and of the supervised intermediaries, including if this is on the basis of agreements, however stipulated, or clauses in the Articles that explicitly or effectively cover the use of such rights or powers. - d) Companies or businesses, even if not incorporated as a company, over which the banks and the supervised intermediaries or a company of the Banking Group can exercise control or significant influence.
+a) Corporate Officers of banks and of supervised intermediaries;

+- b) participants of banks and supervised intermediaries (that is, parties who have to obtain Bank of Italy authorisation to hold bank capital, pursuant to section 19 et seq. of Legislative Decree no. 385/1993); - c) parties other than participants who by themselves are able to appoint one or more members of the management or strategic supervision bodies of banks and supervised intermediaries, including on the basis of agreements, however stipulated, or clauses in the Articles that explicitly or effectively cover the use of such rights or powers; - d) companies or businesses, even if not incorporated as a company, over which banks and supervised intermediaries or a company of the Banking Group can exercise control or significant influence.